The terms for some of the consents have changed. To continue to receive information you must update your consents.

 That success enabled the Georgia Lottery in its inaugural year to return $362 million to the state of Georgia for education -- more than double the original estimate.
 In its second year, the Georgia Lottery recorded $1.7 billion in total sales, with more than $500 million going to education.
 The Georgia Lottery continued to break industry trends by increasing sales for twelve consecutive years.
 Margaret DeFrancisco was named as president of the GLC in December 2003.

-The GLC has experienced unprecedented sales and returns to education in its 25-year operation.
-In October 2012, the Board of Directors of the Georgia Lottery Corporation named Debbie Alford as President of the GLC.
+The GLC has experienced unprecedented sales and returns to education in its 32-year operation.
+In January 2018, the Board of Directors of the Georgia Lottery Corporation named Gretchen Corbin as President of the GLC.
+FY25 marks the tenth consecutive year that the GLC has exceeded $1 billion in profits for education.

-To date, the GLC has transferred nearly $22.7 billion to the students of Georgia.
-This money has allowed more than 1.9 million students to go to college in Georgia on HOPE Scholarships, more than 1.6 million four-year olds to begin their education early in Pre-K, and has enhanced educational facilities with advanced technology preparing our students for the future.
-Gretchen Corbin was named President and CEO of the Georgia Lottery Corporation in 2018 by the GLC Board of Directors.
+To date, the GLC has transferred more than $30.9 billion to the students of Georgia.
+This money has allowed more than 2.3 million students to go to college in Georgia on HOPE Scholarships, more than 2.2 million four-year olds to begin their education early in Pre-K and has enhanced educational facilities with advanced technology preparing our students for the future.

 While the GLC's function is to raise funds for education projects, the revenue generated is allocated and distributed to these projects by the Governor and the General Assembly.
 Georgia Lottery Corporation proceeds are used to supplement, not supplant, traditional educational funding.
 According to a recent report issued by the State Auditor, general fund appropriations to education have increased since the Lottery's inception.
 Therefore, total state spending on education has increased significantly since the Lottery was started.